elastic/elasticsearch-k8s-metrics-adapter/README.md

-# Elasticsearch Adapter for Kubernetes Metrics APIs
+# Elasticsearch Adapter for the Kubernetes Metrics APIs

-> :warning: **This project is a proof of concept** which demonstrates how metrics collected by Metricbeat, and stored in Elasticsearch, can be used by the K8S Horizontal Pod Autoscaler to automatically scale workloads on K8S clusters.

 The Elasticsearch adapter for the K8S metrics APIs is an implementation of the Kubernetes [resource metrics](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/resource-metrics-api.md) and
 [custom metrics](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/custom-metrics-api.md) APIs.

-It can be used to automatically scale applications, using the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale) querying metrics collected by [Metricbeat](https://www.elastic.co/beats/metricbeat) and stored in an [Elasticsearch](https://www.elastic.co/elasticsearch/) cluster.
+It can be used to automatically scale applications, using the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale) querying metrics collected by [Metricbeat](https://www.elastic.co/beats/metricbeat) or [Agent](https://www.elastic.co/elastic-agent), and stored in [Elasticsearch](https://www.elastic.co/elasticsearch/).

 ## Deployment

-The [`deploy/elasticsearch-adapter.yaml`](deploy/elasticsearch-adapter.yaml) file contains a manifest to deploy the latest image of the adapter on your Kubernetes cluster.

-Before applying this manifest a `Secret` named `elasticsearch` must be created.
-It must contain the following entries to help the adapter to connect to the Elasticsearch cluster which holds the metrics:
-- `username`
-- `password`
-- `url` - must contain the protocol and the port, for example: https://35.240.36.192:9200
+Refer to [deploy/README.md](deploy/README.md) to configure and deploy the metrics adapter.

 ## Configuration

-Configuration file is expected to be available in the file `config/config.yml`.
-An example is available [here](deploy/elasticsearch-adapter.yaml).

 ### Metrics discovery